tum-pbs/pbdl-book/physgrad.md

 The change in $x$ is $\Delta x_{\text{IG}} = \Delta L \cdot \frac{\partial x}{\partial y} \frac{\partial y}{\partial L}$ and the approximate change in $y$ is $\Delta y = \Delta L  \cdot \frac{\partial y}{\partial x} \frac{\partial x}{\partial y} \frac{\partial y}{\partial L} = \Delta L \frac{\partial y}{\partial L}$.
 % In the example in table~\ref{tab:function-composition-example}, the change $\Delta y$ is the same no matter what space is used as optimization target.
 The change in intermediate spaces is independent of their respective dependencies, at least up to first order.
-Consequently, the change to these spaces can be estimated during backpropagation, before all gradients have been computed.
+Consequently, the change to these spaces can be estimated during backprop, before all gradients have been computed.

 Note that even Newton's method with its inverse Hessian didn't fully get this right.
 The key here is that if the Jacobian is invertible, we'll directly get the correctly scaled direction at a given layer, without helper quantities such as the inverse Hessian.

-**Limitations**
+% **Limitations**
+**Dependence on the inverse Jacobian** 🎩

 So far so good.
-The above properties make the advantages of IGs clear, but we're not done, unfortunately.
-There are strong limitations to their applicability.
-The inverse of the Jacobian, $\frac{\partial x}{\partial y}$, is only well-defined for square Jacobians, meaning for functions $y$ with the same inputs and output dimensions.
+The above properties are clearly advantageous, but unfortunately IGs require the inverse of the Jacobian, $\frac{\partial x}{\partial y}$.
+It is only well-defined for square Jacobians, meaning for functions $y$ with the same inputs and output dimensions.
 In optimization, however, the input is typically high-dimensional while the output is a scalar objective function.
 And, somewhat similar to the Hessians of quasi-Newton methods, even when the $\frac{\partial y}{\partial x}$ is square, it may not be invertible.

 Thus, we now consider the fact that inverse gradients are linearizations of inverse functions and show that using inverse functions provides additional advantages while retaining the same benefits.

+% --- split --- ?

+---

 ### Inverse simulators